 Highlights include CASC director Jeff Hittinger's vision for the center as well as recent work with PruneJuice DataRaceBench, Caliper, and SUNDIALS.

-AIMS (Analytics and Informatics Management Systems) develops integrated cyberinfrastructure for big climate data discovery, analytics, simulations, and knowledge innovation.
+AIMS (Analytics and Informatics Management Systems) develops integrated cyberinfrastructure for Earth system data discovery, analytics, simulations, and knowledge innovation.